Ian Dunt

-Ian Dunt (born 4 February 1982) is a British author, political journalist and broadcaster.
-He currently writes as a columnist for the 'i'.
+Ian Dunt (born 4 February 1982) is a British author, political journalist, and broadcaster.
+He currently writes as a columnist for the The i Paper.
 He previously served for many years as the Editor of politics.co.uk.
 He was also a host on the Remainiacs podcast.
+He currently hosts the Origin Story podcast with Dorian Lynskey and is a regular contributor to Late Night Live on ABC Radio National.